 All vehicles will be digitally tracked to monitor and auto-allocate cleansing tasks dependant on geographical location and capacity.

-The contract will deliver 74 solar auto-compacting BigBelly bins which send notifications to collection crews when they are full, allowing more waste to be collected.
+Veolia will manage the 66 solar auto-compacting BigBelly bins which send notifications to collection crews when they are full, allowing more waste to be collected.

 The new portfolio will see Veolia managing the following areas in the Square Mile:

 - Commercial waste